 Vermont

 For the complete text of Vermont statutes please refer to the Vermont Legislature.
-For other property tax information please refer to the Vermont Department of Tax.
+For other property tax information please refer to the Vermont Department of Taxes.

 Property Classification: